 10) Higher Native ISO of 12,800

 The native ISO range has been expanded to 64-12,800 range from 100-6,400.
 The one stop improvement in the high ISO range translates to lower amounts of noise at high ISO levels, particularly past ISO 1600.
-We do not yet know whether the improvement is a full stop – that remains to be seen in our upcoming tests.
+Unfortunately, RAW support from Adobe and other companies is still quite poor and it is hard to determine the real improvements at high ISOs the D810 brings.
 Still, it is nice to have the option of shooting at ISO 12,800 with such a high resolution sensor.

 11) Better Optical Viewfinder and OLED Display